brightlayer-ui/.github/CONTRIBUTING.md

 - Target `dev` branch
 - Have a clear and descriptive title
-- Adhere to the PX Blue Pull Request template
+- Adhere to the Brightlayer UI Pull Request template
 - Reference any issue(s) that are fixed (i.e., 'Fixes #XX')
 - Briefly describe at a high level what is being proposed
 - Use a bulleted list to highlight the key changes/additions

 ## Sending a Pull Request

-PX Blue is a community with many projects, so pull requests are always welcome.
-If you are planning to work on something, please open an issue first (bug or feature request) to discuss it with the maintainers of PX Blue.
+Brightlayer UI is a community with many projects, so pull requests are always welcome.
+If you are planning to work on something, please open an issue first (bug or feature request) to discuss it with the maintainers of Brightlayer UI.
 Keep pull requests small to have the best chance of getting accepted.
 Several small pull requests are easier to review than one large one.

 > **Pro Tip:**: Don't bundle more than one feature or bug fix per pull request.

 ## Get started

-1. Fork the relevant PX Blue repository to your GitHub account.
+1. Fork the relevant Brightlayer UI repository to your GitHub account.

 2. Clone the fork repository to your local machine and add upstream remote:

 ```
 git clone https://github.com/<your-user-id>/<repository> -b <branch-name>
 cd <repository>
-git remote add upstream https://github.com/pxblue/<repository-name>
+git remote add upstream https://github.com/brightlayer-ui/<repository-name>
 ```

 3. Synchronize your local branch with the upstream one: